 Not your grandmother’s kitchen, this retro-modern kitchen is far from gelatin-mold stuffy.
 Popularized in the midcentury, colors on appliances gave extra status to the latest and greatest models.
 The cheery yellow island and backsplash tiles may hint at 1960s harvest gold, but the play on colors is pure fun, and the addition of up-to-date neutrals (crisp white and pale taupes) keep the look fresh.

 Vanilla + Jade + Pink

-Vanilla-yellow paneled walls bring light to a small bedroom in a snug lake cottage.
+Paneled walls painted a vanilla yellow bring light to a small bedroom in a snug lake cottage.
 Jade green frames the windows and mixes with rosy pink in a sweet confection of patterns on the rug and in the bed linens.
 A note of turquoise blue appears in the storage case at the end of the bed.
 The pastel palette enhances the cottage style and helps to harmonize the varied vintage furnishings.